Torchwood: North America

 The Canadian Broadcasting Corporation helped to finance the first two series, as they had the revived production of Doctor Who in 2005.
 On 2 April 2007, BBC America had acquired the rights to broadcast the series in the United States.
 The series started on 8 September 2007; the initial broadcast of the series was tied into a "radical makeover" of the channel that was to occur later in 2007.
 The second series started on BBC America 26 January 2008, and the third on 20 July 2009.
-Torchwood has become one of the higher rated programmes for BBC America with its first series première in September 2007 attracting an audience of almost half a million viewers.
+Torchwood has become one of the higher rated programmes for BBC America with its first series premiere in September 2007 attracting an audience of almost half a million viewers.
 HDNet acquired the US high definition rights for the first 26 episodes (series 1 and 2) and began airing series 1 episodes on Monday evenings, starting 17 September 2007.
 On 11 February 2008, HDNet began showing series 2 episodes.

 The Canadian network CBC was a co-producer of series 1, and premiered in October 2007.
 The show airs for French-speaking Canadian audiences on Ztélé.

 Series 2 began airing on Space on 8 August 2008 and series 3 was aired on Space over five consecutive nights in 20–24 July 2009.
 Miracle Day premiered on 9 July 2011 on Space. on 2 January 2012 Space aired a Torchwood marathon of Children of Earth and Miracle Day.
 Miracle Day was repeated on Starz in Black in a marathon format on Labour Day Weekend 2012.